Marker Logo

 John Comosh, a retired acrobat world renowned for his “triple-somersaults”, opened a book, news and tobacco store here in 1889.
 In 1903 it was known as Drake’s Smoking Parlor and has remained a cigar and news store ever since.

 Location.
 42° 8.601′ N, 77° 3.284′ W. Marker is in Corning, New York, in Steuben County.
-Marker is on West Market Street just west of Pine Street, on the left when traveling west.
+It is on West Market Street just west of Pine Street, on the left when traveling west.
 Marker is mounted at eye-level, directly on the subject building, facing Market Street.
 Touch for map.
 Marker is at or near this postal address: 4 West Market Street, Corning NY 14830, United States of America.
 Touch for directions.

 Also see . . .
 Brown's Cigar Store.
 This is the original storefront of Brown's Cigar Store.
 The decorative cornice is pressed metal with cast iron columns.
 At the base of the lower right column you will notice the foundry name, Turner & Pond, from Elmira, New York.
 This facade, tiled entryway and interior floor are one of the very few original storefronts remaining on Market Street.
 (Submitted on June 23, 2021, by Cosmos Mariner of Cape Canaveral, Florida.)

-Photographed By Cosmos Mariner, June 9, 2021
+Photographed by Cosmos Mariner, June 9, 2021

 2. Brown's Cigar Store Marker

-Photographed By Cosmos Mariner, June 9, 2021
+Photographed by Cosmos Mariner, June 9, 2021

 3. Brown's Cigar Store Building (northeast corner)